SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker_pages/PyNNOnSpinnakerDeveloperInstall.md

  * [Virtualenv gitclone](#virutalGit)

-# <a name="centeralGit"></a> Central gitClone
+# <a name="centralGit"></a> Central gitClone

-1. You now need to clone the github resposorities for all the software stack.
+1. You now need to clone the github repositories for all the software stack.
 This requires you to run the following commands in a terminal, in the folder of your choice where the software will be installed.
     1. git clone https://github.com/SpiNNakerManchester/sPyNNaker.git
     1. cd sPyNNaker
     1. sudo python setup.py develop --no-deps